ansys/pymapdl/doc/source/getting_started/docker.rst

    MAPDL Docker images are not allowed to be shared in public or free-to-access repositories or registries.
-   Doing this you will be violating Ansys policy.
+   Doing this you violate Ansys policy.